ivoa-std/ModelInstanceInVot/README.md

 The objective is to provide a standard that allows to map VOTable data on any VO-DML compliant model.

+The mapping syntax can be used with any other model serialized in VO-DML

 ### Doc Preview

 An PDF [Preview](https://github.com/ivoa-std/ModelInstanceInVot/releases/download/auto-pdf-preview/vodml-instance-vot-draft.pdf "preview")